 Talismans and weapons of Superior (blue) or higher rarity can have a Glyph inserted into them.
 The glyph will provide you with secondary character stats, which are Hit Rating, Critical Rating, Crit Power, Defence Rating and Evade Rating.

-Use the Fusion tab in the Empowerment window (Y) to insert a Glyph into the glyph slot of a talisman or a weapon.
+Use the Fusion tab in the Upgrade window (Y) to insert a Glyph into the glyph slot of a talisman or a weapon.

 Additionally, max-level glyphs can also be fused with another max-level glyph of the same type to create a higher rarity Glyph.